 Banana Pi the Case Mod edition:

 In the spirit of my previous blog post dealing with I-Pac mod It’s time the Banana Pi gets a face-lift with a new case mod.
 The reason why I’m doing this comes down to a lot of things that all boil down to the fact that my needs from this unit changed a lot over the years.
-This blog is just a minor update of what I have been doing in between jobs.
+This blog is just a minor update of what we have been doing in between jobs.

 The version 1.0 case mod.

-But over time my needs changed:
+But overtime our needs changed:

 - Although it never overheated due to how breathable to the case was. it also collected lots of dust inside, which was annoying.